 You can change the parameters of each interface, whether or not it belongs to the bridge.
-To do so, select an interface located inside or outside a bridge on the left-hand side of the window.
+To do so, double-click on an interface located inside or outside a bridge on the left-hand side of the window.
 Two tabs will then appear: